nordic-institute/X-Road/README.md

 ## X-Road installation

+**How to build X-Road?**

+See instructions in [src/BUILD.md](src/BUILD.md)

 **Local installation**

 X-Road central servers, configuration proxies and security servers can be automatically installed with the Ansible scripts found in ansible subdirectory.
 See instructions in [ansible/README.md](ansible/README.md)

-**Development installation**

-To setup a Virtualbox based development machine with X-Road servers running in LXD containers follow the instructions in [src/Vagrant.md](src/Vagrant.md)

-**How to build X-Road?**

-See instructions in [src/BUILD.md](src/BUILD.md)

 ## X-Road technical documentation